June 24, 2026

 Payment scheduling and automation

-A 2024 study by Ardent Partners found that companies using automation pay invoices about 14 days faster than those relying on manual processes.
+According to a 2024 Ardent Partners study, teams using automation pay invoices about 14 days faster than those relying on manual processes.
 Automation reduces manual work and helps prevent missed payments that can hurt vendor relationships or lead to late fees.
 Look for tools that include:

 • Recurring payment setup: Automatically handle regular expenses like rent, utilities, software subscriptions, and retainers